swift9909/Crime-Prediction-/README.md

 This project demonstrates the implementation of three powerful machine learning models for regression tasks: Support Vector Machine (SVM), Multi-Layer Perceptron (MLP) with two hidden layers, and Random Forest.
 All models are built from scratch, showcasing the underlying algorithms and principles without relying on high-level libraries like scikit-learn.
 Additionally, Principal Component Analysis (PCA) was employed to preprocess the data and enhance model performance.

+The performance of the models was tested for predicting crime rates using the Communities and Crime dataset from Kaggle.
+The dataset provides detailed information about various communities and their respective crime statistics, enabling the development of machine learning models to understand and predict violent crime rates in different areas.

 ## Project Overview

 The primary objective of this project is to predict continuous outcomes based on a given dataset, utilizing the three different models mentioned above.
 Each model was meticulously crafted to handle regression tasks, allowing for a comprehensive understanding of their functionality and performance.